oreillyjw/cs171finalproject/cs171finalproject/README.md

         * Stacked Area Graph
             * While hovering over stack, more information will be shown to the right
         * Sankey Graph
-            * see the data flows.
+            * See the data flows.
 And how it is connected

 ---------------------------------------------------------
 ### Code Break Down